iriyak/BPatterns/README.md

 	(instVar + 1) printString.
 ```

-Unary patterns are usefull to describe an arbitrary message sends.
+Unary patterns are useful to describe an arbitrary message sends.
 For example you can find all super calls with subsequent message sends:

 ```Smalltalk
 	[ super anySuperCall anyMessage ] bpattern browseUsers